Macrometacorp/pyC8/README.md

 ```

 ## 📗 Examples
 You can find code examples in our [getting started collection](https://github.com/Macrometacorp/pyC8/blob/master/GETTING_STARTED.md).

+## 🆘 Macrometa Support

+If you have any trouble or need help while using SDK please contact [support@macrometa.com](mailto:support@macrometa.com).

 ## ⚖️ License

 This library is distributed under the Apache License 2.0 license found in the [License](https://github.com/Macrometacorp/pyC8/blob/master/LICENSE).

 ## 📜 Code of Conduct